CodingTea17/metex/README.md

 be found at [https://hexdocs.pm/metex](https://hexdocs.pm/metex).

 ## API Key
 Go to https://openweathermap.org/appid to get an api key.
-Store it in a system environment variable called " WEATHER_API_KEY" and you'll be good to go!
+Store it in a system environment variable called " WEATHER_API_KEY" and you'll be good to go!8